graphile/crystal/examples/forum/tutorial.md

 > **Warning:** Never store passwords in plaintext!
 The `password_hash` column will contained the user’s password *after* it has gone through a secure hashing algorithm like [Bcrypt](https://codahale.com/how-to-safely-store-a-password/).
 Later in this tutorial we will show you how to securely hash a password in Postgres.

 Why would we choose to create a new table in the `forum_example_private` schema instead of just adding columns to `forum_example.person`?
 There are a couple of answers to this question.
 The first and most fundamental is seperation of concerns.
 By moving `email` and `password_hash` to a second table we make it much harder to accidently select those values when reading `forum_example.person`.
 Also, users will not have the permission to directly query data from `forum_example_private` (as we will see) making this approach more secure.
-This approach is also good for PostGraphQL.
-Because the `forum_example_private` schema is never exposed in PostGraphQL, you will never accidently expose hashes in GraphQL.
+This approach is also good for PostGraphQL as the `forum_example_private` schema is never exposed in PostGraphQL, so you will never accidently expose password hashes in GraphQL.

 Besides those arguments, moving the person’s account to a seperate table is also good database design in general.
 Say you have multiple types of users.
 Perhaps normal person users, and then ’brand‘ or ‘organization’ users.
 This pattern could easily allow you to go in that direction.